 A. Iron Deficiency Anemia and Lucky Iron Fish

 Iron deficiency anemia is one of the most common, yet treatable, nutrition-related health problems in developing countries.
-The consequences of impaired iron status are of particular concern during pregnancy, as well as for women of childbearing years, infants and children.
+The consequences of impaired iron status are of particular concern during pregnancy, as well as for women of childbearing years, infants, and children.
 Yet, one reason that iron deficiency anemia is so pervasive is that it is often difficult to gain access to secluded population groups.
 Equally challenging is a lack of screening instruments that can accurately and rapidly measure iron status in remote settings.

 As a pilot program implemented the March 2015 medical mission, students were trained to by a liscensed phlebotomus to use a POCT (battery-operated micro-centrifuge) to assess iron status.
 During the medical mission itself, and under the supervision of Dr. Beerman and health-care providers volunteering for the HIM program, small samples of blood (5 L) were analyzed to measure packed red blood cell volume (hematocrit) of more than 500 women and children in various rural villages around the Zacapa region of Guatemala.
 Not surprisingly, approximately one-third of those tested had low hematocrits (< 35%); many of which were children and pregnant women.
 Although hematocrit is a useful indicator of impaired iron status, as a single measure alone, it is not definitive.
 Therefore, to distinguish true levels of impaired iron status (iron-deficiency anemia) it is important to measure other physiologic parameters such as hemoglobin (g/dL).